M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: Implementation Details

 \subsection{Metrics}

 Following prior works~\cite{tangDiffuSceneDenoisingDiffusion2024, linInstructSceneInstructionDriven3D2024}, we adopt \text{Fr\'echet} Inception Distance (FID)~\cite{heusel2017gans} and Kernel Inception Distance (KID)~\cite{binkowski2018demystifying} to quantify the fidelity of scenes synthesized from layouts by measuring the similarity between generated and ground-truth top-down renderings.
 Meanwhile, we employ the CLIP-Score~\cite{hessel2021clipscore} to evaluate the controllability of generated layouts by computing the cosine similarity between CLIP-encoded features of the generated renderings and the given prompts.
 To this end, we first employ a text2mesh model~\cite{xiang2025structured} to generate the required object instances and then retrieve both the ground-truth and synthesized scenes conditioned on the layout.

-More details about self-designed object retrieval process and visualization are provided in the Appendix~\ref{sec:objectretrieval}.
+As for the calculation of FID and KID, the real images are typically taken from the training set; however, since our method and the baselines are trained on different datasets with varying data distributions, direct comparison would be unfair.
+To address this, we select different datasets as the source of real images, allowing for both a fair comparison and an evaluation of fidelity and controllability.